-Auditors from the Texas Education Agency shall review independent audit reports. . .
+Auditors from the Texas Education Agency must review independent audit reports.

-Additional Authorizing Statutes and Rules: TEC, §§42.152(q)-(q-4), 44.001, 44.007(d), 44.009(a), and 44.010; Sections 4.2.2 and 4.2.6 of the FASRG (19 TAC §109.41); 19 TAC §109.1 and §109.25(c)
+Additional Authorizing Statutes and Rules: TEC, §§ 44.001, 44.007(d), 44.009(a), and 44.010; Sections 4.2.3 and 4.2.7 of the FASRG (19 TAC §109.41); 19 TAC §109.1 and §109.25(c)

-3. Reviews of Certified Public Accountant (CPA) Work Papers - The division will review the work papers of independent auditors engaged by school districts, open-enrollment charter schools, and regional education service centers to determine whether the independent auditors complied with applicable standards.
+Reviews of Certified Public Accountant (CPA) Work Papers - The division will review the work papers of independent auditors engaged by school districts, open-enrollment charter schools, and regional education service centers to determine whether the independent auditors complied with applicable standards.

 - a.
 Reviews will be based on a risk assessment and available resources. - b.
 The division will report issues of noncompliance to the Texas State Board of Public Accountancy. - c.
-Projected Number of Reviews: 15-20
+Projected Number of Reviews: 5-10